 Our team met with stakeholders, gathered requirements, and conducted field training as part of an emergency response deployment of Primero in Indonesia.
 Primero was designed to run on a wide range of hosting environments and easily scale to accommodate increased usage in situations such as registration drives or emergency implementations.

-Through its long-term partnership with UNICEF, Quoin has led the development and implementation of Primero - a platform which the The Digital Public Goods Alliance (https://digitalpublicgoods.net) has recognized an open source technology which follows best practices, respects data privacy, and holds high relevance towards attaining the 2030 Sustainable Development Goals (SDGs).
-We have worked with global experts as well as local implementation leads to build an easy-to-maintain, sustainable system which enforces best practices while allowing for a high degree of configurability to meet the needs of local contexts.
+Through its long-term partnership with UNICEF, Quoin has led the development and implementation of Primero - a platform which The Digital Public Goods Alliance (https://digitalpublicgoods.net) has recognized an open-source technology that follows best practices, respects data privacy and holds high relevance towards attaining the 2030 Sustainable Development Goals (SDGs).
+We have worked with global experts as well as local implementation leads to build an easy-to-maintain, sustainable system that enforces best practices while allowing for a high degree of configurability to meet the needs of local contexts.

 When designing and implementing technology solutions in the humanitarian and development sectors, Quoin begins with an analysis of beneficiary needs and risks, as well as the daily processes and challenges of the workers who serve them.
 We distill these general concerns into user-focused requirements, then identify how current processes and technologies fail to meet these requirements.
 Quoin then designs a holistic technology solution to fill these gaps.
 All aspects of this solution must dovetail with existing day-to-day workflows, account for on-the-ground challenges (e.g. security risks, electricity and connectivity outages), and respect local attitudes and familiarity with technology.

-We work on the principle that technology plays only a supporting role to the people who carry out an organization’s work, and the processes they follow.
-Our solutions prioritize development of robust institutional capacity; engagement with implementation partners; and well-communicated processes and accountability structures which govern the maintenance and use of a technology.
+We work on the principle that technology plays only a supporting role to the people who carry out an organization’s work and the processes they follow.
+Our solutions prioritize the development of robust institutional capacity; engagement with implementation partners; and well-communicated processes and accountability structures that govern the maintenance and use of technology.